 The Drummond Flip house is COMPLETE and sold to its new owners!
 I am so proud that we successfully (and profitably flipped our first home in Toledo, Ohio).
 Today I am sharing all of the before and after images from our flip house.
 We had grand plans when we first bought this house, but with all flip houses, we ran into a few obstacles.
 You can hear all about our challenges below!

-To learn more about the Drummond Flip house process, check out our post where we talk about all of our plans! where I introduce you to the flip house, highlight all of the before photos and talk through our original plans for this sweet home.
+To learn more about the Drummond Flip house process, check out our post where I share our renovation plans!

 Front Room Before

 This front room had so much smoke damage.
 The carpet was dirty and the wallpaper needed to come down.